-Cell tower lease consultants who have worked in the wireless industry as a tower climber or lease buyout call center agent would not be qualified to address all the engineering, legal, technical and operational issues you would require to successfully manage the cell tower project on your behalf.
+Cell tower lease consultants who have worked in the wireless industry as a tower climber or lease buyout call center agent would not be qualified to address all the engineering, legal, technical and operational issues you would require to successfully negotiate and manage the cell tower project on your behalf.
 Only with proper depth and breadth of relevant experience can a person say with authority they truly know how to determine proper cell tower lease rates of any cell tower lease situation.
 If someone claims to have “the largest database of cell tower lease rates” then this should be met with the great suspicion.
 A competent consultant must have independent knowledge of the wireless industry to negotiate a cell tower lease based on the merits of its engineering designs, location or traffic density.
 That is the value and experience Terabonne delivers to all of our clients.
 Two towers of exact height across the street from each other can have drastically different rent rates.
 Only experience can explain why the different cell tower lease rates occur.
 Negotiations by looking-at-a-mysterious-list is not a prudent approach in which property owners should engage.

 Let’s discuss your cell tower opportunity.
 We will share with you what we know about your cell tower ground lease.
 Never a fee until we agree to work together and we deliver all-inclusive results to your satisfaction.
 Unheard of assurance and confidence.
 Please email, call or send us a message anytime.